OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 > [!NOTE]
 > The on send feature is currently supported for Outlook on the web in Office 365 only.
 Support for other platforms is coming soon.
 Add-ins that use the on send feature aren't allowed in the Office Store.

 The on send feature is triggered by events.
 Currently, the feature supports the **ItemSend** event type.
-Events in Outlook Add-ins enable you to handle, check, or block user actions when something of interest occurs.
+Events in Outlook add-ins enable you to handle, check, or block user actions when something of interest occurs.
 For example, events provide ways to:

 - Control user actions
 - Handle changes